orellabac/SnowConvert_Support_Library/tools/snowconvert-deploy/README.rst

       --SplitPattern SPLITPATTERN
                             When provided it should be Regex Pattern to use to split scripts.
 Use capture groups to keep separator.
-                            E.g: (CREATE OR REPLACE)
+                            For example: (CREATE OR REPLACE)
       --ObjectType [OBJECTTYPE]
                             Object Type to deploy
                             table,view,procedure,function,macro
       optional arguments:
       -h, --help    show this help message and exit

 This tool assumes :